Sri Nisargadatta Maharaj—My Recollections

 (Sri Nisargadatta Maharaj, blissfully abiding beyond the body while the body sits in his mezzanine loft shrine-room; photo by and courtesy of Greg Clifford)

-[Some personal background: At the time of writing these notes (January 1981), I had for over nine years been studying and, more importantly, relaxing/dissolving into nondual awareness as revealed by our sacred traditions' most respected sages—e.g., Ramana Maharshi, Ramakrishna, Sankara, the Buddha, Nagarjuna, the Ch'an/Zen masters, Milarepa, Meister Eckhart, John of the Cross, et al. I had just finished a year of course-work for the M.A. degree in East-West Psychology at the California Institute of Asian Studies (soon renamed Calif.
-Institute of Integral Studies, CIIS), the best graduate institute I could find for studying at not merely the mental, academic level, but also for opening the heart and refining the soul in the One Awareness via study of sacred texts, meditation, intensive workshops and classes, etc. I was about to embark on writing a master's thesis and do a few years of course-work for the PhD program.
-But first I wanted to spend five months in South Asia, meeting authentic adepts of Buddhist, Vedanta, Sant, Sufi and other traditions, thereby experiencing these traditions' and my own deepest essence.
+[Some personal background: At the time of writing these notes (January 1981), I was 26 years old ("earth-time") and had for over nine years been studying and, more importantly, relaxing/dissolving into nondual awareness as revealed by our sacred traditions' most respected sages—e.g., Ramana Maharshi, Ramakrishna, Sankara, the Buddha, Nagarjuna, the Ch'an/Zen masters, Milarepa, Meister Eckhart, John of the Cross, et al, after a life-changing awakening to the nonduality of Divine Reality in Spring 1971.
+I had just finished a year of course-work for the M.A. degree in East-West Psychology at the California Institute of Asian Studies (soon renamed Calif.
+Institute of Integral Studies, CIIS), the best graduate institute I could find for studying at not merely the mental-academic level, but also for opening the heart and refining the soul in the One Awareness via study of sacred texts, meditation, intensive workshops and classes, etc. I was about to embark on writing a master's thesis and do a few years of course-work for the PhD program.
+But first I wanted to spend six months in South Asia, meeting authentic adepts of Buddhist, Vedanta, Sant, Sufi and other traditions, thereby experiencing these traditions' and my own deepest essence.
 In 1979-80 I had read the amazing book of conversations with Sri Nisargadatta Maharaj, entitled I Am That, and I especially wanted to meet the old sage of Bombay before he physically expired.
 As Providence would serendipitously deign, I was able to go on my first trip to Asia in early November 1980 with the Burmese Buddhist nun Rina Sircar (an instructor at CIAS/CIIS) and several of her students.
-We stopped first in Burma where, far to the north of Mandalay, I became a monk for a short time with the venerable and very impressive arhat-master Taungpulu Sayadaw.
+We stopped first in Burma (Myanmar) where, far to the north of Mandalay, I became a monk for a short time with the venerable and very impressive arhat-master Taungpulu Sayadaw.
 Then we arrived at Pondicherry, India, where Rina's brother and sisters lived.
 From there I wandered westward on my own, spending a few weeks with the still-abiding presence of Bhagavan Sri Ramana Maharshi (1879-1950) at Arunachala-Ramanashramam, and meeting many holy persons over a few weeks in the vicinity at that time (and on subsequent visits back to the region in 1981, 1988 and 1995) —especially the beautiful sage Annamalai Swami, a spiritual son of Bhagavan Ramana, and the delightful "God-child of Tiruvannamalai," Yogi Ramsuratkumar.
-Then I stayed for 10 days with the saintly sage Mother Krishnabai at the late Papa Ramdas' Ananda Ashram in Kerala, before taking a 26-hour bus ride north to Bombay to finally see the formidable adept, Sri Nisargadatta Maharaj.
+Then I stayed for 10 days with the saintly sage Mother Krishnabai at the late Papa Ramdas' Ananda Ashram in Kerala, before taking a 26-hour bus ride north to Bombay (Mumbai) to finally see the formidable adept, Sri Nisargadatta Maharaj.